 How can I help you?

-Once you’ve fully heard their answers, be a facilitator of solutions.
-Uncover what they’re excited about, how you can mentor them to be successful, and unblock them to do their best work.
+Once you've fully heard their answers, be a facilitator of solutions.
+Uncover what they're excited about, how you can mentor them to be successful and unblock barriers to help them do their best work.

-If employees are more familiar with working in an office environment where they receive feedback daily, the silence in a remote position could cause uncertainty or confusion.
-It’s easy to assume the worst about your work when you don’t hear otherwise.
-Regular feedback lets employees know where they stand, gets everyone on the same page, and reduces the chance of a surprise and disagreements during a more formal review.
+If employees are more familiar with working in an office environment where they receive feedback daily, the silence in a remote position could cause confusion.
+Regular feedback promotes understanding.

-Keep employees informed by sharing information broadly to all team members in a timely manner.
-Your leadership is necessary for sharing relevant information that you need to trickle down to your team.
-Take time to understand what’s being communicated, why and what is being asked from your team.
+Keep employees informed by sharing information broadly with all team members in a timely manner.
+Your leadership is necessary for sharing relevant information.
+Take time to understand what and why you're communicating and why you're asking it from your team.

 Choose the right medium or a combination depending on the message and its implications.
-Some messages will require an email followed by a team meeting.
+Some messages may require an email followed by a team meeting.
 When working remotely, especially in the beginning, more communication is better than less.
-Sometimes (and depending on your communication style) you can replace a long email with a video.
+Sometimes, and depending on your communication style, you can replace a long email with a video.